opennetworkinglab/aether-docs/operations/subscriber.rst

             key: 8baf473f2f8fd09487cccbd7097c6862
             sequenceNumber: 16f3b3f70fc2

-TODO: This file will probably be placed under gitops control once the 5G ROC is deployed.
+TODO: This file will probably be placed under GitOps control once the 5G ROC is deployed.
 Document the new location of the file.

 .. _configure_device_group: